 A lot of humidity can be a terrible thing, especially for hairstyles, make-up, and even inhaling.
 But not enough humidity in your home may actually harm some details of your home’s interior.
 Learn about these few items you may have in your home that low humidity can damage over time.

 Wooden Floors and Furniture

 When humidity levels go up and down it causes wood to swell and shrink, which could cause cracks and weakness in wood furniture.
-The expanding and shrinking also contributes to warping or crevices in wood flooring.
+The expanding and shrinking also adds to warping or crevices in wood flooring.

 Not sure if your home has the right amount of humidity?
-Call Service Experts Heating & Air Conditioning today for a complimentary in-home comfort analysis to be sure your air isn’t harming your valuable home.
+Call Service Experts Heating & Air Conditioning today for a free in-home comfort analysis to be sure your air isn’t harming your valuable home.